| Item | English Language Problematic | Quantonics' Quantum Remediation

 of stindyanic

+reality.
 Classical supposition, by comparison, reproduces concrete EEMD dichonic 'di' stributions

 via state-ic stux is crux spatial measurement of classical reality